Muhammad Ramzan Ali

-Muhammad Ramzan Ali (born 13 December 1932) is a Pakistani former athlete who competed in track and field events.
+Muhammad Ramzan Ali (born 13 December 1932) is a Pakistani athlete who competed in the 1956 Summer Olympics and 1960 Summer Olympics.

+Career

 Ali represented Pakistan in both the long and triple jumps at the 1956 Summer Olympics.

-In 1958, he won Asian Games bronze medals in the 4 x 100 metres relay and long jump, as well as a bronze medal in the long jump at the British Commonwealth Games in Cardiff.
+At the 1958 Asian Games, he won bronze medals in the 4 x 100 metres relay and long jump.
+He also won a bronze medal in the long jump at the 1958 British Commonwealth Games in Cardiff.

 At the 1960 Summer Olympics, Ali again represented Pakistan in the long jump and was also a member of their 4x 100 metres relay team.

 His personal best in the long jump, 7.43m, was set in 1960.

+Personal life

+Like many of the early competitors in Pakistani athletics, Ramzan served in the Pakistan Army.